Here are lots of hands-on and interactive techniques I have used in childbirth classes. Feel free to use any of them that work for you!

 - Birth Plan Card Sort.
 This can be done in a childbirth class, or sent as homework, or used one on one with doula clients.
 Students choose their preferred options, then think about how to prioritize them, how to be flexible with the “next best thing” if their labor does not go as they had hoped.
 (More detailed directions are in the PDF.)

-- Dice Game – to explore variations in the length of labor, and imagine what labor might be like depending on whether it started at 3 am or noon, whether it lasted 3 hours or 30.
+- Dice Games – a ten minute small group game to review stages of labor, or a longer version to explore variations in the length of labor, and imagine what labor might be like depending on whether it started at 3 am or noon, whether it lasted 3 hours or 30.
+Can be used to structure a labor rehearsal and/or a presentation on variations and interventions.

 - Posters second stage– an AV aid to use when teaching second stage